- Meetings & Events

 Applications may be made directly by the student, or the student may be nominated by a faculty member of the institution at which the student is enrolled or by a member of the Society at another institution.
 Supporting documents must include:

-The winner is selected in the spring, announced in the August issue of the AMS Newsletter, and given formal recognition at the Annual Business Meeting and Awards Presentation of the Society.
+The winner is selected in the spring, announced in the AMS Newsletter, and given formal recognition at the Annual Business Meeting and Awards Presentation of the Society.